Mirror, Mirror on the wall, what are the worst Vanity Metrics of them all?

 The point of the exercise is to have them identify a few common metrics and describe the characteristics as a Vanity Metric versus a Valuable Metric.

 Exercise best preformed on a flip chart, so all table participants can effectively interact and contribute.

 Ask them to create a flipchart resembling the handout.

-Brainstorm on Metrics that they want to explore for the exercise and to share their own experiences and examples with each other.
+Give them 13-15 minutes to brainstorm on Metrics that they want to explore for the exercise and to share their own experiences and examples with each other.